csc-training/hip-programming/docs/07-multi-gpu.md

 # Many GPUs per Process, One GPU per Thread

-* One GPU per CPU thread
+* one GPU per CPU thread
-    * E.g. one OpenMP CPU thread per GPU being used
+    * e.g. one OpenMP CPU thread per GPU being used
 * HIP is threadsafe
-    * Multiple threads can call the functions at the same time
+    * multiple threads can call the functions at the same time
-* Each thread can create its own context on a different GPU
+* each thread can create its own context on a different GPU
     * `hipSetDevice()` sets the device and create a context per thread
-    * Easy device management with no changing of device
+    * easy device management with no changing of device
-* From the point of view of a single thread, the implementation closer to a single-GPU case
+* from the point of view of a single thread, the implementation closer to a single-GPU case
-* Communication between threads still not trivial
+* communication between threads still not trivial

 # Many GPUs per Process, One GPU per Thread: Code Example